na-na-hi/renget/archive/lcbguide.md

 In Limbini Cimpini, each Sinner has their own Egoshard.
 Egoshards are the currency used to obtain Identities and E.G.Os from the Dispensary.
 This process is known as sharding, sharting, or "sparking" in regular gachafag terms.
 Egoshards are obtained when you get dupes of Identities, but Egoshards can also be farmed.
 Farming Egoshards is directly tied to the Battle Pass, which is leveled by doing missions and Mirror Dungeons.
 Leveling the Battle Pass past max level will give you Nominable Egoshard Crates, one of which will give you 1-3 Egoshards for a Sinner of your choice.
 If you don't own the Battle Pass you get 1 Nominable Egoshard Crate per level, and 3 if you do have it.
 This means that owning the Battle Pass will triple the Nominable Egoshard Crates you get.
 Below is a general guide on farming.

 **1. What is the best way to farm Egoshards?**
 You can farm as much as you want if you have the Enkephalin (energy) or Lunacy to spend on Enkephalin Modules.
 One Module is equivalent to 20 Enkephalin.
-The most efficient way to farm, in order from most to least important is:
+Here is a general list of what you should be doing:
 * Doing one Mirror Dungeon Hard Mode (MDH) a week
 * Farming as many Mirror Dungeons (MDs) as you want (optional but will net you lots of crates)
 * Collecting all Mirror Dungeon Weekly Bonuses
 * Doing your missions (daily, weekly, seasonal)

 You can do multiple Mirror Dungeons a day if you really want to, but be careful not to get burned out.
-Even just doing your weekly MDH is enough, and more than two Mirror Dungeon runs a day is not necessary.
+Even just doing your weekly MDH is enough.
 Do not do more than one MDH a week for farming purposes, because without the Weekly Bonus you get the same rewards as regular MD.

 **2. Is it worth spending Lunacy on Enkephalin refills?**
 If you plan on doing daily Mirror Dungeon runs, and especially if you have the Battle Pass.
 You can spend Modules on Mirror Dungeon runs, and they net you Egoshard Crates thanks to post-120 Battle Pass bonuses.
 This means that you can spend Lunacy directly on Egoshards.
 The Lunacy-to-Egoshards conversion efficiency depends on your current max Enkephalin determined by your Manager Level.
 It ranges from 0.269 at 100 max Enkephalin to 0.404 at 150 max Enkephalin, so it is best to do Lunacy refills once you are closer to max Enkephalin.
 This means that, in order to get enough Egoshards for a 000/E.G.O, you need to spend anywhere between 990 and 1486 Lunacy.
 From the moment you reach 115 max Enkephalin, converting Lunacy to Enkephalin and farming a 000 is cheaper than a 10-roll: 1292 Lunacy for a 000.
 This isn't taking into account the 20-60 Egoshard Crates you get from the MDH Weekly Bonus, which makes farming even faster.
 Note that subsequent refills cost more Lunacy.